 We understand that although the school communities may feel better prepared this time around, there’s still a struggle to maintain safeguarding responsibilities, especially with the current limitations surrounding communication.
 That’s why the donation is open again for schools to use as soon as possible.
 Don’t let lockdown silence your community!

-Many of us will look back at how we coped throughout the last school shutdown.
+Many of us will look back at how we coped throughout the last lockdown.
 If anything, we should feel better prepared for what lies ahead.
 More importantly, it gives us a chance to try new things and experience new methods of operating within the school community.
 What struggles did you encounter throughout last year?
 Were there things you would have done differently?

 Now is the time to reflect and adapt.
 SWGfL will always be here to support those who need guidance.
 Our Safe Remote Learning Hub still contains vital information that can help with the transition.
 Not only that but our helplines are still continuing to operate.
 We hope our donation will help you over the coming weeks, please make the most of what they can offer and take back some control.